niochat/nio/README.md

 $ xed .
 ```

-The cocoapods-keys plugin is used for storing the API key for Microsoft AppCenter, which is bundled to gather crashlogs, explicitly nothing else (like analytics).
+The cocoapods-keys plugin is used for storing the API key for Microsoft AppCenter, the SDK of which is bundled to gather crashlogs (crashlogs **only**, no analytics).
 This will be removed altogether once a first version of Nio is released to the App Store, but tracking crash information through TestFlight is unfortunately quite a pain 😕

-Running `pod install` will prompt you for your API key, feel free to enter whatever gibberish you like.
+Running `pod install` will prompt you for *your* API key, feel free to enter whatever gibberish you like.